Kenadia/authorship.io/README.md

 You can interact with the contract using the web app at [authorship.io](https://authorship.io).

-This project was created as part of the ConsenSys Academy 2018 Developer Program.
+This project was created as part of the ConsenSys Academy [2018 Developer Program](https://consensys.net/academy/2018developer/).
+See `avoiding_common_attacks.md` and `design_pattern_desicions.md` for additional notes about the smart contract development process.

 ## Introduction